suandedev/react-fitnes-app/README.md

 - reaponsive: mobile, tablet, and desktop

 Please feel free to create a pull request and submit any issues!
-Currently looking for backend developers.
-If you would to contribute to support a backend, reach out, all ideas are welcomed!
+Currently looking for frontend developers.
+If you would to contribute to support a frontend, reach out, all ideas are welcomed!